itzg/docker-minecraft-bedrock-server/README.md

 docker run -d -it -e EULA=TRUE -p 19132:19132/udp itzg/minecraft-bedrock-server
 ```

+## Upgrading to the latest Bedrock server version

+With the `VERSION` variable set to `LATEST`, which is the default, then the Bedrock server can be upgraded by restarting the container.
+At every startup, the container checks for the latest version and upgrades, if needed.

 ## Looking for a Java Edition Server

 For Minecraft Java Edition you'll need to use this image instead: